facebook/flow/website/en/docs/types/generics.md

 #### Constrain instance of generic class <a class="toc" id="toc-constrain-generic-class" href="#toc-constrain-generic-class"></a>

-Sometmies you want to restrict what parts of a class can be accessed based on the `this` variable.
+Sometimes you want to restrict what parts of a class can be accessed based on the `this` variable.
 This can be emulated via [`$Call`](../utilities/#toc-call)

 ***Plain class***

-We create a function in base class `A` that can only be called when the instance of is type `B`.
+We create a function in base class `A` that can only be called when the instance is of type `B`.

 ```js
 // @flow